Employer of Record

 Health Insurance Requirements

-Although health insurance isn’t mandatory in Bangladesh, it’s becoming increasingly common for employers to offer it as part of their employee benefits package.
-Some industries might have specific health insurance guidelines, so it’s wise for companies to consult relevant industry bodies.
+Although health insurance is not mandatory in Bangladesh, it is increasingly common for employers to offer it as part of their employee benefits package.
+Some industries might have specific guidelines, so it is wise for companies to consult relevant industry bodies.

 • Employer-Sponsored Plans: Many larger organizations include health insurance in their compensation packages, which is attractive for potential hires.